nicogstar/Multi-Agent-System-Reply/README.md

 •	Toolchain:

-o	**Data Processor**: Understand the user query leveraging Llama index and return a prompt formatted in json.
+**Data Processor**: Understand the user query leveraging Llama index and return a prompt formatted in json.

-o	**Generate Python code**: Generate code for report and visualization in order to be runned by the next tool.
+**Generate Python code**: Generate code for report and visualization in order to be runned by the next tool.

-o	**Python Executor**: Dynamically executes pandas scripts to compute summary tables, group‐bys, time‐series plots, and custom metrics.(**the only tool built entirely with GenAi**)
+**Python Executor**: Dynamically executes pandas scripts to compute summary tables, group‐bys, time‐series plots, and custom metrics.(**the only tool built entirely with GenAi**)

 •	Language Model: Leveraging OpenAI’s GPT-4.1 via the Agent SDK, we crafted a system prompt with explicit instructions:
 1. How to format data output (e.g., “If you call the Python executor, return JSON with keys code).